Areas of Practice

 - Worked as part of a trial team in pursuit of a claim of more than $60 million on behalf of a large natural gas company, in one of the nation's largest bankruptcies in the Southern District of New York.

 - Provided advice to natural gas pipelines and storage providers regarding project development, right of way acquisition, and applicable regulatory framework.

 - Assisted in representation of several major gas operators in the Haynesville Shale natural gas field.
 The matters resulted in dozens of precedent-setting lease cancellation lawsuits and class action lawsuits.

-- Named a "Rising Star" in Texas Monthly and Texas Super Lawyers in the area of Energy and Natural Resources (2013)
+- Named a "Rising Star" in the 2013 and 2014 editions of Texas Super Lawyers in the area of Energy & Resources

 - Named a "Rising Star" in Texas Monthly and Law & Politics in the area of General Litigation (2006)